yoontsy2000/sports-sentiment-analysis/docs/Proposal.md

     - IBM's Watson API will be used to analyze the sentiment and more of such tweets

   - OAuth:
-    - Twitter's API will be used to help users log in.
+    - Twitter's API will require OAuth 2.0.

   - Decoupled Structure:
     - ReactJS will be used for frontend